 Whatever our choices may be, there is some flavor of unique experience.
 See for yourself what you prefer.
 Experiment.
 Stay open to what your body may be saying to you.
 Listen to your intuitive knowing.
 Be spontaneous.
-Have faith.
+Trust your body.

-The Walk-Breathe 2 step teaching is a powerful way to conclude any Group Empowerment Drumming session.
-At this time, the body is most in-tune with the natural form of two pulse.
+The Breathe 2 step teaching is a powerful way to conclude any Group Empowerment Drumming session.
+At this time, the body is most in-tune with the natural form (the call and response conversations) of two pulse.
 Bringing that balanced, relational feeling of two pulse to walking and to breathing is most effective.
 The teaching goes deep, planting seeds for the flourishing of the practice.

 Acknowledgements & Resources